-5. A large body of social science research documents that Black and White Americans diverge in their views of the fairness and equitability of the criminal justice system.
+A large body of social science research documents that Black and White Americans diverge in their views of the fairness and equitability of the criminal justice system.
 For instance, recent national surveys by Pew Research Center found that "around nine-in-ten black adults (87%) said blacks are generally treated less fairly by the criminal justice system than whites, a view shared by a much smaller majority of white adults (61%)" and that "79% of blacks - compared with 32% of whites - said the way racial and ethnic minorities are treated by the criminal justice system is a very big problem in the United States today."
+Black adults (85%) are also more likely to agree that "Black people are more likely than White people to be sentenced to the death penalty," relative to White adults (49%).
 The racial gap in concerns about fairness in the system is longstanding.
-Political scientists Jon Hurwitz and Mark Peffley analyzed data collected between October 2000 and March 2001 from the National Race and Crime Survey, finding that "while 74.0% of blacks do not agree that the justice system treats people fairly and equally, only 44.3% of whites express similar sentiments. . . [,] with 61% and
+Political scientists Jon Hurwitz and Mark Peffley analyzed data collected between October 2000 and March 2001 from the National Race and Crime Survey, finding that "while 74.0% of blacks do not agree that the justice system treats people